tomhrr/cosh/doc/all.md

 fine in most cases, but it's important to be aware that `dup` for file/directory read/write generators is a shallow copy, and reads/writes against one value will affect cloned values as well.

+#### Caveats and pitfalls

+Opening a file and using regular expression matching to find a particular line will be considerably slower than relying on `grep(1)`, because that executable typically implements various optimisations past simple line-based matching.
+There are likely to be other cases where calling out to an executable will lead to faster processing when compared with relying on the shell language alone.

+There are likely to be many bugs and problems with the implementation here, and the performance isn't spectacular, even taking the previous paragraph into account.

 #### Development